benmvp/slides/2020/tsconf/react.md

 /////

 NOTES:
-- How many types have you change the args of a callback function
+- How many times have you changed the args of a callback function
   - Forget to change one or two places?
 - `PropTypes.func` wouldn't have caught it
   - Just a runtime error